shchodro/serverless-workshop/README.md

 22\.
 On the left pane navigation tree, expand the ZombieWorkshopStage tree.
 Click the **POST** method for the **/zombie/slack** resource.
 You should see an Invoke URL appear for that resource as shown below.
 ![Slack Resource Invoke URL](/Images/Slack-Step22.png)

 23\.
 Copy the entire Invoke URL.
-Navigate back to the Slack.com website to the Slack Command setup page and insert the Slack API Gateway Invoke URL you just copied into the "URL" textbox.
+Navigate back to the Slack.com website to the Slash Command setup page and insert the Slack API Gateway Invoke URL you just copied into the "URL" textbox.
 Make sure to copy the entire url including "HTTPS://".
-Scroll to the bottom of the Slack Command screen and click **Save Integration**.
+Scroll to the bottom of the Slash Command screen and click **Save Integration**.

 24\.
-You're ready to test out the Slack Command integration.
-In the team chat for your Slack account, type the Slack Command "/survivors" followed by a message.
+You're ready to test out the Slash Command integration.
+In the team chat for your Slack account, type the Slash Command "/survivors" followed by a message.
 For example, type "/survivors Please help me I am stuck and zombies are trying to get me!".
 After sending it, you should get a confirmation response message from Slack Bot like the one below:
 ![Slack Command Success](/Images/Slack-Step24.png)

 Navigate to your zombie survivor chat app and you should see the message from Slack appear.
 You have configured Slack to send messages to your chat app!